dabapps/django-db-queue/README.md

 ```

 #### Creation Hooks
-You can also run creation hooks, which are run just before a job begins.
+You can also run creation hooks, which happen just after the creation of your `Job` instances and are executed in the process
+in which the job was created, _not the worker process_.

 A creation hook receives your `Job` instance as its only argument.
 Here's an example: